Philipjager/projects-2020-oekonometrioen/dataproject/README.md

 3. articles_day.csv
 4. links_corona.csv

-**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the installation and download of the following packages:
+**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the installation and import of the following packages:

 ``import requests``